-Female Genital Mutilation (FGM) and the Mandatory Reporting Duty
+Honour Based Violence (HBV) including Female Genital Mutilation (FGM) and the Mandatory Reporting Duty

-As all staff should be vigilant to the indicators of child sexual exploitation - the same is relevant for FGM.
+As all staff should be vigilant to the indicators of child sexual exploitation - the same is relevant for HBV, FGM, forced marriage and practices such as breast ironing.
+All forms of HBV are abuse and should be handled and escalated as such.